10-Q 1 iivi-20230930.htm 10-Q iivi-20230930

 The classification of fair value measurements within the hierarchy is based upon the lowest level of input that is significant to the measurement.

-The fair value of the interest rate swap of $31 million and $37 million is recognized in the Condensed Consolidated Balance Sheet within prepaid and other current assets as of September 30, 2023 and June 30, 2023, respectively.
-Changes in fair value are recorded within accumulated other comprehensive income (loss) on the Condensed Consolidated Balance Sheets and reclassified into the Condensed Consolidated Statement of Earnings (Loss) as interest expense in the period in which the underlying transaction affects earnings.
-Cash flows from hedging activities are reported in the Condensed Consolidated Statements of Cash Flows in the same classification as the hedged item, generally as a component of cash flows from operations.
-The fair value of the interest rate swap is determined using widely accepted valuation techniques and reflects the contractual terms of the interest rate swap including the period to maturity, and while there are no quoted prices in active markets, it uses observable market-based inputs, including interest rate curves.
-The fair value analysis also considers a credit valuation adjustment to reflect nonperformance risk of both the Company and the single counterparty.
-The interest rate swap is classified as a Level 2 item within the fair value hierarchy.
+The interest rate swap expired on September 30, 2024.
+The fair value of the interest rate swap of $8 million is recognized in the Condensed Consolidated Balance Sheet within Prepaid and other current assets as of June 30, 2024.
+Changes in fair value were recorded within AOCI on the Condensed Consolidated Balance Sheets and reclassified into the Condensed Consolidated Statements of Earnings (Loss) as interest expense in the period in which the underlying transaction affected earnings.
+Cash flows from hedging activities were reported in the Condensed Consolidated Statements of Cash Flows in the same classification as the hedged item, generally as a component of cash flows from operations.
+The fair value of the interest rate swap was determined using widely accepted valuation techniques and reflected the contractual terms of the interest rate swap including the period to maturity, and while there were no quoted prices in active markets, it used observable market-based inputs, including interest rate curves.
+The fair value analysis also considered a credit valuation adjustment to reflect nonperformance risk of both the Company and the single counterparty.
+The interest rate swap was classified as a Level 2 item within the fair value hierarchy.

 The Cap, as amended, is designed to mirror the terms of the Credit Agreement as amended on March 31, 2023.
 We designated the Cap as a cash flow hedge of the variability of the SOFR based interest payments on the Term Facilities.
-Every period over the life of the hedging relationship, the entire change in fair value related to the hedging instrument will first be recorded within accumulated other comprehensive income (loss).
+Every period over the life of the hedging relationship, the entire change in fair value related to the hedging instrument will first be recorded within Accumulated other comprehensive income (loss).
 Amounts accumulated in accumulated other comprehensive income (loss) are reclassified into interest expense in the same period or periods in which interest expense is recognized on the Credit Agreement, or its direct replacement.
 The fair value of the Cap is determined using widely accepted valuation techniques and reflects the contractual terms of the Cap including the period to maturity, and while there are no quoted prices in active markets, it uses observable market-based inputs, including interest rate curves.
 The fair value analysis also considers a credit valuation adjustment to reflect nonperformance risk of both the Company and the single counterparty.
 The Cap is classified as a Level 2 item within the fair value hierarchy.

 20

 Note 16.
-Accumulated Other Comprehensive Income
+Accumulated Other Comprehensive Income (Loss)

 Foreign